 Materials have been obtained from five manufacturers and included in mixtures with fixed proportions.
 The effects of the materials on fresh and hardened properties have been measured, including using several permeability tests.
 The tests are completed and are being analyzed.
-A report, guide specification, and technical paper have been completed and are being revised based on input from a manufacturer.
+A report has been published and a paper is in preparation.
+The relevant ACI committee has expressed a great deal of interest in this work.